 The shelf life and the duration of a vinyl record sure seems to outstrip the potential downsides.
 Unlike certain other physical formats, vinyl records, costing a little more money and being more of a physical product, are inherently cherished just that much more, meaning fewer of them end up on a massive pile of similar products and items in a landfill site.

-They are durable and can themselves last for decades upon decades, meaning that even if you or someone else is tired of owning a particular record they can always just sell it on for a profit and breathe new life into it for another fan.
+They are durable and can themselves last for decades upon decades if cared for properly, meaning that even if you or someone else is tired of owning a particular record they can always just sell it on for a profit and breathe new life into it for another fan.